Added to Saved items

 Other techniques

 In most cases, a Bartholin's fluid-filled swelling (cyst) or collection of pus (abscess) does not happen again after treatment with one of the operations described above.
-If antibiotics alone cured the problem, or if the abscess is simply drained, there is more chance of it happening again at some point.
-Treatment may need to be repeated, or another type of treatment used.
+If antibiotics alone cured the problem, or if the abscess is simply drained, there is a chance of it happening again at some point.
+Treatment may need to be repeated or another type of treatment used.

-If you have a Bartholin's gland infection or abscess, a swab (a small ball of cotton wool on the end of a thin stick, used to take a sample) of the area or a sample of pus is usually sent to the laboratory.
+With a Bartholin's abscess, a swab (a small ball of cotton wool on the end of a thin stick, used to take a sample) of the area or a sample of pus is sometimes sent to the laboratory.
 This is to identify which germ (bacterium) caused the infection.
-If a sexually transmitted germ is the cause of the infection then further screening for other sexually transmitted infections for yourself and your partner will usually be advised.
+If a sexually transmitted infection is found to be the cause then further screening for other sexually transmitted infections will usually be advised.

-Not usually.
+Bartholin's cysts and abscesses cannot usually be prevented.
 Most occur 'out of the blue' for no apparent reason.
+It is important to keep the area clean via good hygiene; however many abscesses occur even where hygiene is very good.
 Some Bartholin's abscesses are due to sexually transmitted infections and so using a condom when having sex may prevent some cases.

 Further reading and references